opensvc/docs.opensvc.com/source/agent.service.provisioning.rst

   $ sudo svcmgr -s mysvc --config /etc/opensvc/mysvc.conf --provision create

-update
+Update
 ++++++

 Add or change a resource definition to an existing service.
 Definitions are passed as ``--resource`` arguments.

-pull
+Pull
 ++++

 Creates a service using the configuration file of the service fetched from the collector.

-Service templates
+Service Templates
 =================

 A template is a normal service configuration file with parts you can replace with references and/or arithmetic evaluations.
 Templates can be stored in the local fs, served through ftp, http, https, or served by the collector with publications ACL.

 A template is instanciated by copying its content as a service configuration file (``<OSVCETC>/<svcname>.conf``).

-Arithmetic expressions
+Arithmetic Expressions
 ++++++++++++++++++++++

 The arithmetic evaluation format is ``$(<expr>)``.
 An evaluation can contain references.